 What does AI in the workplace look like today?
 How do we ensure its use is properly governed within our organizations?
 Where are the opportunities?
 And what might the future of AI in the workplace look like?

-Organizations are facing exponential rates of change.
-An Accenture report found that since 2019, the rate of change affecting businesses has risen by 183% in the last four years, and 33% in just the last year.
-88% of the C suite expect this to speed up even further in 2025, with AI leading the charge.
+We know that organizations are facing exponential rates of change.
+An Accenture report found that since 2019, the rate of change affecting businesses has risen by 183% in the last four years, with a whopping 33% rise in change in just the last year.

-To stay ahead, organizations need to adapt and innovate with it, fostering a culture where employees are encouraged to use these tools responsibly and creatively.
-However, this rapid adoption brings its own set of challenges: data privacy concerns, information security breaches, and potential biases in decision-making.
-The real test for organizations will be finding ways to harness AI’s vast potential without compromising on trust, security, and fairness.
+There are no signs of this slowing down, with 88% of the C-suite expecting further acceleration in 2025, with AI leading the charge.
+To stay ahead, organizations need to adopt emerging tooling and innovate progressively, fostering a culture where employees are encouraged to use AI solutions responsibly and creatively.
+However, this rapid adoption won’t be without its own set of challenges.
+Data privacy concerns, information security breaches, and potential biases in decision-making should all be approached with great thought and care.
+The real test for enterprises will be finding ways to harness AI’s vast potential without compromising on trust, security, and fairness.
+With the right approach, this balance is very achievable.

 "AI has brought a huge opportunity for organizations.
 According to Harvard Business Review, 40% of work activity can be augmented, automated or reinvented by GenAI.
 The organizations that adopt it in the right way, are the ones that will win the next decade."